Jonah Heim Preview, Player Props: Rangers vs. Mets

-Jonah Heim, with a slugging percentage of .188 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the New York Mets, with Tylor Megill on the hill, August 28 at 7:10 PM ET.
+The Texas Rangers, including Jonah Heim (.152 batting average in his past 10 games), take on starting pitcher Jose Quintana and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.

-He collected four RBI (going 1-for-6 with a home run) in his most recent game against the Twins.
+He racked up two hits (going 2-for-3) in his most recent game against the Mets.

 Jonah Heim Game Info & Props vs. the Mets